lucyschrader/Blastochor/README.md

 ["blastochory, where the stem of the plant crawls along the ground to deposit its seed far from the base of the plant"](https://en.wikipedia.org/wiki/Seed_dispersal#Autochory)

-Fun fact: this doesn't work yet, but check back later. :)

-This tool lets you Te Papa's collections API using some basic configuration options, transform the data based on a mapping file, and export the data as a single CSV or multiple CSVs that reference one another, such as can be combined in a Darwin Core Archive (DwC-A).
+This tool lets you access Te Papa's collections API using some basic configuration options, transform the data based on a mapping file, and export the data as a single CSV or multiple CSVs that reference one another, such as can be combined in a Darwin Core Archive (DwC-A).

 This repo includes a basic mapping file that will be used if another is not provided.